 Dinner Menu

 Dirt Candy offers a five course tasting menu for only $110 per person that changes seasonally.
 We also offer a wine pairing curated by our beverage director, Michael Cherry, for an additional $55 per person, as well as a non-alcoholic beverage pairing for $45 per person.
 These prices include the tip, but not tax.
-This year’s Winter Menu debuted on Wednesday, January 7th, and you can make reservations for it here.
+This year’s Spring Menu debuts on Wednesday, April 15th and you can make a reservation for it here.

 And because it’s us, you know you’ll get a few treats from the kitchen depending on what we’re working on that day!